-eprop_readout_bsshslm_2020 – Current-based leaky integrate readout neuron model with delta-shaped postsynaptic currents for e-prop plasticity¶
+eprop_readout_bsshslm_2020 – Current-based leaky integrate readout neuron model with delta-shaped or exponentially filtered postsynaptic currents for e-prop plasticity¶

 Description¶